 - Nordic Backcountry Skiing Tour in Jacques-Cartier National Park

-As one of Canada’s most famous attractions, there is no such thing as visiting Quebec City in winter and not going the extra mile to Valcartier, where the emblematic ice hotel is now located.
+Welcome to one of Canada’s most famous attractions!
+There is no such thing as visiting Quebec City in winter and not going the extra mile to Valcartier, where the emblematic ice hotel is now located.

 To most Québécois, Valcartier is the ultimate winter playground in the province – also the largest one in North America.
-Being a poor skier means I often resort to tubing as my go-to wintry activity (I don’t want to embarrass myself any more than I have to), and the short yet exhilarating ride down is still ever so thrilling even after 30 years.
+Being a poor skier means I often resort to tubing as my go-to wintry activity and the short yet exhilarating ride down is still thrilling even after 30 years.

 Valcartier has over 35 slides as well as skating rinks and snow rafting for hours of fun on end.

 - Visit Hotel de Glace and snow tubing at Village Vacances Valcartier